 While the story is great, it’s the phenomenal score, bursting with hits that we love.
 So how about a listen to the cast from the last tour singing a few of them………..

-GREASE is at the Wales Millennium Centre from the 1st to 6th February 2021.
-Peter Andre will play the role of Teen Angel and Vince Fontaine from the 16th to 21st August 2021.
+GREASE is at the Wales Millennium Centre from the Monday 22nd to Saturday 27th November.
+Peter Andre will play the role of Teen Angel and Vince Fontaine but is not scheduled to perform on either of the two performances on Saturday 27th November.
 Tickets are priced between £17.50 and £48.00 but we can tell you they’re going fast – like Greased Lighting to be honest.
 To book yours go HERE

 There is so much we love about the musical GREASE, and a packed Wales Millennium Centre echoed that on opening night (Tuesday).
 The crowd were out in force for this new production, which we have to say is very different to the many we have seen before.
 Yes, it’s still set in 1959, but now has a modern, slightly edgier feel than other productions.
 The dancing takes more centre stage and is sharper and actually fits really well into the story.
 You can tell Arlene Phillips waved her choreographic hand over them.